linux4sam/egt/docs/src/layout.md

 ## Layout Widgets

-EGT provides several widgets like egt::BoxSizer and egt::StaticGrid to help with automatic layout.
+EGT provides several widgets like egt::v1::BoxSizer and egt::v1::StaticGrid to help with automatic layout.
 See @ref sizers for a complete list.

 The layout algorithm used by sizers is based upon the idea of individual widgets reporting their minimal required size and their ability to get stretched if the